Updates on safety works and access around 62 to 70 Victoria Street, Paignton.

 All businesses in the area remain open.

-There is safe pedestrian access to the train station, bus station, local businesses and the library.
+People can safely walk to the train station, bus station, local shops, and the library.

 We have: